CSCfi/csc-user-guide/docs/cloud/fgci/fgci-grid-certificates.md

-**Please ONLY use your personal computer for obtaining your grid certificate**<span style="font-weight: normal"> as your grid certificate will be stored into the browser you are using for obtaining the certificate.
-Here are the step-by-step instructions for obtaining your own certificate:
+**Please ONLY use your personal computer for obtaining your grid certificate**<span style="font-weight: normal"> as your grid certificate will be stored the default download folder of the computer you are using for obtaining the certificate.

+Here are step-by-step instructions for obtaining your own certificate:

 1. Go to [https://cert-manager.com/customer/funet/idp/clientgeant](https://cert-manager.com/customer/funet/idp/clientgeant)